RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Introduction

 The main contributions of this work are fourfold:

 \begin{itemize} \item We propose RIPRAG, the first framework to apply Reinforcement Learning to the problem of attacking RAG systems.
-We have successfully addressed the issue of poor performance in the current RAG poisoning methods under low poisoning rate scenarios. \item We introduce Reinforcement Learning from Black-box Feedback (RLBF), a training methodology that optimizes attack policies using only the success/failure signal from the target system. \item We design Batch Relative Policy Optimization (BRPO), a novel policy optimization algorithm that enhances training stability and efficiency in adversarial text generation. \item To the best of our knowledge, we are the first to evaluate attack methods on RAG systems equipped with advanced, targeted defense mechanisms, providing a more rigorous and realistic security assessment. \end{itemize}
+We use RL to enable an SLM to learn the interaction information of a black-box RAG system, thereby improving its performance under low poisoning rate scenarios. \item We propose Reinforcement Learning from Black-box Feedback (RLBF), a novel RL paradigm that learns to optimize black-box systems using only input-output queries.
+Unlike standard RL settings, which assume access to environment internals or dense reward signals, RLBF operates under the more practical and challenging constraint of a completely opaque feedback mechanism. \item We design Batch Relative Policy Optimization (BRPO), a novel policy optimization algorithm that enhances training stability and efficiency in adversarial text generation. \item Most of the work on RAG security focuses on attacking vanilla or weakly defended systems.
+However, real-world deployments are increasingly protected.
+Our contribution lies in shifting the evaluation paradigm: To the best of our knowledge, we are the first to rigorously benchmark attack methods specifically against RAG systems equipped with advanced, targeted defenses.
+This provides a more realistic and practically relevant measure of their security posture. \end{itemize}